-Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the text.
+Students are responsible for material covered in the lectures as well as the assigned chapters/sections in the textbook and other assigned readings.
 Midterm exam will be in class time.
 Final exam will be scheduled during the exam period.
 Exams will not be returned to students but may be reviewed in the instructor's office.